egberts/bind9_parser/README.md

 Now we can parse `named.conf` with relative ease using Python.
 Could even output this as JSON so ANY language can read `named.conf`.

-PyParsing is my friend, and there are some 2,400 BNF syntax elements for `named.conf` ... in Python3!
+[PyParsing](https://github.com/pyparsing/pyparsing) is our friend, and there are some 2,400 BNF syntax elements for `named.conf` ... in Python3!

 # Features